enriquez/uiauto/README.md

       [--app=APP]

+      [--device=DEVICE]

 If you build your app outside of derived data, then you can specify the `--app` flag to tell uiauto where to find the `*.app`.
 You can also override the default locations for the trace file and results.
 For example, if your build your app in a build directory you can run the following

     uiauto exec uiauto/scripts/script_to_run.js --app=build/MyApp.app

+Pass the `--device` flag to run on the device.

+    # Run on a connected device
+    $ uiauto exec uiauto/scripts/script_to_run.js --device

+    # Run on a connected device with a specific udid
+    $ uiauto exec uiauto/scripts/script_to_run.js --device=UDID

 ### Simulator data